MaronSailor/Key_generator/README.md

   1. user gets keys         R10708N[001] Y61595I[002] F59538U[003] U77536P[004] F16192P[005]
   2. they will be sorted as F16192P[005] F59538U[003] R10708N[001] U77536P[004] Y61595I[002]
   3. user writes in ID or the key he wants to find.
 F.e.
 R10708N[001] and because of this he writes 001 or R10708N to find it.
-  4. user gets information about this key:
+  4. user gets information about this key:<br />
 4.1.
 SID (Starting_ID) - where the key was before sorting<br />
 4.2.
 CID (Current_ID)  - where the key is placed now<br />
 4.3.
 LINE              - line where the key is now<br />